 8.2.
-Enhanced profiling of domestic smart meter customers (electrically heated hot water and/or storage heaters on a restricted hours tariff)
+Enhanced profiling of domestic smart meter customers, electrically heated hot water and/or storage heaters on a restricted hours tariff, (TC2aHW and TC2aHW+SW)32

 This trial involved enhanced monitoring of customers with electrical immersion hot water heating or with immersion hot water heating and storage heaters and an existing Economy 7/10 tariff.

 To gather the data required, in-line monitors were installed on both the immersion heater and the boost facility.
-Consumption data was recorded every ten minutes.
-A hot water sensor and temperature strings (5 sensors) were also installed to provide constant data on tank temperatures.
-Data was only available for 4 properties with immersion heaters alone and 13 properties with storage heaters (of which only 8 had immersion heaters).
+Consumption data was recorded every 10 minutes.
+A hot water sensor and temperature strings (five sensors) were also installed to provide constant data on tank temperatures.
+Data was only available for four properties with immersion heaters alone and 13 properties with storage heaters (of which only eight had immersion heaters).
 As a result, the average profiles presented here will not be representative of the UK E7/E10 population as a whole.
 Instead, they should be interpreted as case studies, which can provide insights into the types of behaviour that individual consumers may exhibit.

-Although specific data is not held on which tariff each specific customer was on, the average power consumption profiles broadly matched the profile of an E7 or E10 tariff.
+Although specific data was not held on which tariff each specific customer was on, the average power consumption profiles broadly matched the profile of an E7 or E10 tariff.
 This is consistent with customers on these tariffs responding to the price incentives they provide.
 However, there were two exceptions.
 The average data for immersion heaters alone showed a peak at 8am, both during weekdays and at weekends.
 This may reflect a customer routine or an appliance setting.
 Second, both the hot water and storage heater profiles for properties that had both showed some power usage immediately after the morning off-peak periods have finished.
 It may be that this is the result of misconfigured appliances or meters.
 Storage heater use on all days was confined to the off-peak periods, probably reflecting appliance and/or meter settings.

-Storage heaters combined with Economy7/10 tariffs continues to be an effective means of reducing demand at peak times.
+Our research has demonstrated that storage heaters, when combined with Economy 7/10 tariffs continue to be an effective means of reducing demand at peak times.